 If you are like many healthcare providers, your methodical plans to introduce telemedicine in the next few years has suddenly been accelerated and upended by the COVID-19 pandemic.
 Some providers suddenly need to see ten times more patients remotely, if not all their patients.
 What is the best way to deal with such a radical disruption?

-Telemedicine was already a growing trend before 2020, with tech-savvy patients expecting increased flexibility, and healthcare providers looking for modern solutions to increase the efficiency of their practices.
+Telemedicine was already a growing trend before the pandemic, with tech-savvy patients expecting increased flexibility, and healthcare providers looking for modern solutions to increase the efficiency of their practices.
 When the pandemic hit, both patients and practitioners were forced to stay home in order to flatten the curve, so telemedicine became even more important—and sometimes mandatory.
 It is not temporary, however.
 Any work you put into a telemedicine plan today will have long-term consequences, because telemedicine is here to stay.

 Whether you have dabbled in telemedicine before or the urgent need is entirely new, it is crucial to consider all the benefits, risks, and practical steps that you need to take in order to serve patients at home.
 This article will walk through a process for getting started quickly.